 NotchLC is the youngest addition to the codecs tested, and is delivering top performance from the start with image quality that is sufficient for intermediate codec but outstanding for delivery.

 Daniel2 is in a category of its own!
-We would love to suggest it as our winner, as speed and quality are unrivaled.
-However the downside we have found with this codec, is its exclusivity to CUDA acceleration and low adoption rate, which is potentially founded in the licencing of the codec.We would love to see software makers pick up Daniel2 more broadly, and wonder if it could perform on other GPUs too.
+We would love to suggest it as our winner, as speed and quality are unrivalled.
+However the downside we have found with this codec, is its exclusivity to CUDA acceleration and low adoption rate, which is potentially founded in the licensing of the codec.We would love to see software makers pick up Daniel2 more broadly, and wonder if it could perform on other GPUs too.

 From our point of view NotchLC has the opportunity to gain the upper hand for playback, with support in disguise just announced, while ProRes, MagicYUV, DNxHR and Daniel2 lack support in this field.
 The media server makers should certainly consider these winners, as they pose as viable alternatives to heavy, CPU intense image sequence playback.